Levothyroxine: Chemistry

 Levothyroxine is a synthetic form of thyroxine (T_{4}), which is secreted by the thyroid gland.
 Levothyroxine and thyroxine are chemically identical: natural thyroxine is also in the "levo" chiral form, the difference is only in terminological preference.
 T_{4} is biosynthesized from tyrosine.
-Approximately 5% of the US population suffers from over- or underproduction of T4 and T3.
+Approximately 5% of the US population suffers from over- or underproduction of T_{4} and T_{3}.
 See Thyroid hormones for more information on its biosynthesis.

 Industrially, levothyroxine is made by chemical synthesis.
 Tyrosine is a common starting material.
 The produced hormone is incorporated into drugs as its sodium salt, levothyroxine sodium.
 Solid drugs such as tablets contain the pentahydrate form of the salt.

 Dextrothyroxine is the mirror form of levothyroxine with the opposite, non-natural chirality.

 Mechanism of action

-T4 is a prohormone; T4 is a precursor to the hormone T3.
-T4 is a tetraiodide, T3 is a triiodide, triiodothyronine.
-The selenoenzyme iodothyronine deiodinase mediates the T4 → T3 conversion.
-T3-thyroxine is a unique example of an iodine compound essential for human health.
+T_{4} is a prohormone—a precursor to the hormone T_{3}.
+While T_{4} is a tetraiodide, T_{3} is a triiodide known as triiodothyronine.
+The selenoenzyme iodothyronine deiodinase mediates the T_{4}→T_{3} conversion.
+T_{3}-thyroxine is a unique example of an iodine compound essential for human health.
 T_{3} binds to thyroid receptor proteins in the cell nucleus and causes metabolic effects through the control of DNA transcription and protein synthesis.